FactorySimPy/FactorySimPy/docs/basic_components.md

 # Basic Components

 Node, Edge and Item are the 3 basic component types in the library.
-All the other components are derived from these basic types.
+All the other components are derived from either Node or Edge.
+Item represents the entities that flow in the system.
 Nodes are the active, static elements in the system and are responsible for operations such as processing, splitting, or combining items.
 Each node maintains a list of in_edges and out_edges, which are references to edge objects that connect it to other nodes.
 Other parameters of Nodes are id (an unique name) and node_setup_time (initial delay in each node, which can be a constant or an arbitrary  distribution that is specifies by pass the reference to a generator funtion).
 Common node types include Machine, Split, Joint, Source, and Sink.
 Source can be used to generate items that flow in the system.
 Machines are the entities that modifies/processes an item.
 To multiplex the items that flow in the system, Splits can be used and to pack/join items from different incoming edges a Joint can be used.
 Sink is the terminal node in the system and the items that enter this node cannot be retrieved.

 Edges are passive components that connect exactly two nodes(src_node and dest_node) and helps in transfering items between them.
 Edges are directed.
 Each edge has parameter capacity and methods like can_put, reserve_put, put, can_get, reserve_get, and get to control item movement.
 Specific types of edges include Buffer, Conveyor, and Fleet.
-Buffers act as FIFO queues with a defined delay.
+Buffers act as queues with a defined delay.
 Conveyors move items between nodes while preserving order and support both discrete (slotted belts) and continuous motion.
 Fleets represent systems like warehouse robots or human operators that transport items between nodes without preserving order.

 **Rules for interconnection**

-1. Nodes are static entities like Machine, Source, Sink, Split, Joints, etc.
+1. Node represent static entities that are active.
+Components like Machine, Source, Sink, Split, Joints, etc are derived from Node class.
-2. Edges are directed and connects one node to another.
+2. Edge is directed and connects one node to another.
 Conveyor, buffer and fleet are the entities that are of type Edge.
 3. Items are discrete parts that flow in the system through the directed edges from one node to another.
-3. Each Node has two lists `in_edges` and `out_edges` that points to the references of the edges that comes in and go out of the node.
+3. Each Node has two lists `in_edges` and `out_edges` that points to a list with references of the edges that comes in and go out of the node.
 4. Each Edge stores pointers to a `src_node` and a `dest_node`.
-An Edge can be used only to connect a node to another or same node.
+An Edge can be used only to connect a Node to another Node or same Node.
-5. An Edge can have the same node in both `src_node` and `dest_node`.
+5. An Edge can have the same Node in both `src_node` and `dest_node`.
+Self loops are allowed.
 6. Nodes are the active elements whose activites initiates state changes in the system.
 7. Edges are the passive elements and state change occurs due to actions initiated by nodes.
-8. To split the output from a `Machine` node into two streams, a `Split` must be connected to the `Machine` using an Edge.
+8. To multiplex the output from a `Machine` node into multiple streams, a `Split` must be connected to the `Machine` using an Edge.
-9. To join two streams and to feed as input to a `Machine` node, a `Joint` must be connected to the `Machine` using an Edge.
+9. To join multiple streams and to feed as input to a `Machine` node, a `Joint` must be connected to the `Machine` using an Edge.